 After being re-elected in May 2010 James was appointed a Lord Commissioner and Government Whip with responsibility for the Foreign and Commonwealth Office and Department of Education.
 In October 2011 James moved departments to become Home Office Whip.
 James returned to the back benches in September 2012.
 James was appointed by the Prime Minster as a Minister at the Foreign Office between August 2014 and July 2016.
 His responsibilities included Africa, Overseas Territories and Caribbean.

 In 2019, he was appointed as a Minister at the Department for Exiting the European Union.
+Then, after delivering Brexit, James was appointed Parliamentary Under Secretary of State in the Foreign and Commonwealth Office and the Department for International Development on 13 February 2020.

 In his spare time, James enjoys spending time with his wife Katy and their children, Tom, Henry and Mary.
 James takes a keen interest in sport, especially football, supporting his local team Southend United, as well as Southampton.
 He also enjoys reading local history books, DIY and real ale, although not always in that order!